API-Skeletons/doctrine-orm-graphql/docs/just-the-basics.rst

 entities is not supported (but you can use the EntityDefinition event in combination with the FilterQueryBuilder event to add a new field to a Type with such ad-hoc support).
 Your Doctrine metadata must contain all the associations.
-This requriement relates to the very basics of working in Doctrine.
+This requirement relates to the very basics of working in Doctrine.

 There are some `config options <driver.html#config>`_ available but they are all optional.

 The first step is to add attributes to your entities.
-Attributes are a feature of PHP 8.0 which act like annotations but are built into the language.
 Attributes are stored in the namespace ``ApiSkeletons\Doctrine\ORM\GraphQL\Attribute`` and there are attributes for ``Entity``, ``Field``, and ``Association``.
 Use the appropriate attribute on